riverbed/Riverbed-Community-Toolkit/248-instrument-java-app-with-apm-daemonset-pod-agent-on-eks/README.md

 6. Navigate on the app

-In your web browser, open the http url using the external IP address, for example http://external-ip-address and refresh multiple time in order to generate some traffic and application transactions.
+In your web browser, open the http url using the external IP address, for example http://external-ip-address and refresh multiple times in order to generate some traffic and application transactions.

 ## Step 6.
 Monitor in ALLUVIO Aternity APM webconsole